Swiss expand blacklist to prevent bypassing Russian sanctions

-ZURICH (Reuters) - The Swiss government has added 19 people and nine organizations to a list intended to prevent the country from being used as a conduit to circumvent Western sanctions against Russia.
+ZURICH, March 6 (Reuters) - The Swiss government has added 19 people and nine organisations to a list intended to prevent the country from being used as a conduit to circumvent Western sanctions against Russia.

 Switzerland decided last March not to join sanctions that the EU has imposed over the Ukraine crisis but has been keen to avoid undermining them.
 Although not a member of the European Union, it is linked by agreements governing trade and other measures.